 Roman Cement™, as described herein, is not pure pozzolanic cement but a hybrid cementitious material that includes Portland cement and one or more SCMs.
-Roman Cement™ is not so much a cement composition as it is a methodology for optimizing Portland cement and SCMs for use with each other.
+Roman Cement™ is not only a range of cementititous compositions but also a methodology for particle size optimizing Portland cement and SCMs for use with each other.
 This permits high SCM substitution levels while still providing high early strength, as required by modern building practices and codes.

 The Portland cement fraction is designed to hydrate rapidly and provide high early strength.
 The SCM fraction reacts with and chemically stabilizes excess lime released during hydration of Portland cement to yield concrete that is more chemically balanced, durable, and resistant to chemical attack than concrete made using pure OPC.
 In that way, concrete made using Roman Cement™ more closely resembles ancient Roman concrete than concrete made using pure OPC.